 This blog provides information for educational purposes only.
 Read our complete summary for more info.

-Barley, hops, and yeast, that’s what makes a good beer.
-But most people don’t realize what goes into the first ingredient, barley.
-So we took a trip to Riverbend Malt House in Asheville, NC, a malt house that prides itself in making malt for craft beer.
+Producing malted barley is actually a bit more complicated than this and it's also a fascinating process.
+So we took a trip to Riverbend Malt House in Asheville, NC, a malt house that prides itself in making malt for craft beer and spirits.
 With breweries such as New Belgium, Sierra Nevada, and Oskar Blues on their list of customers, chances are you’ve already had a beer with their malt in it.
 Read on to learn about Riverbend and the malting process.

 Brian Simpson and Brent Manning started Riverbend Malt House in 2007.
 At this time, there were very few craft malt houses in the United States.
 Riverbend spawned from this shortage, but also from a desire to support local agriculture with a sustainable business.